-Celebrating New Year's Eve was an adults-only event, until I had kids.
-When I became a parent I had no desire to leave my kids at home with a babysitter, so we made New Year's Eve family friendly and still have a good time.
-Here are ways to celebrate the New Year with kids.
+Celebrating New Year's Eve was an adults-only event until I had kids.
+When I became a parent I had no desire to leave my kids at home with a babysitter, so we made New Year's Eve family-friendly and always have a great time!

 1. Get Gussied Up or Dress in Theme